lfalvarez/portfolio/_posts/2016-06-09-write-in-public.markdown

 ---
 WriteIt is one of the components of [Poplus.org](http://poplus.org) and was originally conceived as Website that allows anyone to create their own site to send public messages to their politicians.

 It has mainly been developed by Fundación Ciudadano Inteligente and MySociety.
+Initially my role in the project was as a Software Developer, lately and due to my participation in the [Poplus community](/poplus/), participated in the integration of WriteIt with other poplus components such as [Cuttlefish](https://cuttlefish.io/).

 Has been used in several occassions by different grassroots organizations in different contexts, some of them are: